sdmp/sdmp.github.io/index2.md

 ### Node permission levels

 Used to indicate a users level of trust in a node.
-This is what authorizes a node to publish messages on a users behalf, or synchronize messages that are intended for a user.
+This is what authorizes a node to publish resources on a users behalf, or synchronize resources that are intended for a user.

 The `control` object has the following **required** properties: